sabrinaira/swifting-eras/README.md

 # Swifting Eras

-### IMPORTANT NOTE: This app is still a work in progress.

-> This is my first solo project—a simple full-stack app built using the technologies I’ve learned during my web development program.
-I’m excited to continue enhancing and expanding this app as I grow in my development journey. - Sabrina I.

-> Last Updated: January 20, 2025
+> Last Updated: June 02, 2025

+> This was my first solo project based on my spreadsheet passion project that collects one of my favorite music artist's discography.
+I will no longer be continuing to update this version of this application, but instead rebuild it with a different database that is better suitable for the data structure and design. - Sabrina

 #### Key Features: